SAP Policy for Graduate Students

 If the student repeats a course, those credits are counted when calculating the quantitative and maximum timeframe measures.

-(Courses that a student repeats may be included when determining a student’s enrollment status for Title IV-federal student aid purposes as long as it is not a result of 1) more than one repetition of a previously passed course, or 2) any repetition of a previously passed course due the student failing other coursework.
+(Courses that students repeat may be included when determining a student’s enrollment status for Title IV-federal student aid purposes when it is not a result of 1) more than one repetition of a previously passed course, or 2) any repetition of a previously passed course due the student failing other coursework.
 This rule is not related to SAP requirements but is a general financial aid eligibility requirement.)

 Effect of Dropping or Never Attending Courses

-Courses a student registers for but drops prior to the end of drop period are not included in the calculation of SAP.
+Courses student register for but drops prior to the end of drop period are not included in the calculation of SAP.
 Courses in which the student registers but never attends (i.e., assigned a grade “N”) are not included in the calculation of SAP.

 Effect of Withdrawn Courses

 Credits for withdrawn courses (i.e., assigned a grade “W”) are counted as attempted credit hours in the quantitative and maximum timeframe measures but are not counted in the qualitative measure.

 Credits for incomplete courses (i.e., assigned a grade “I”) are counted as attempted credit hours in the quantitative and maximum timeframe measures but are not counted in the qualitative measure.

 Effect of Change in Major

 All the credits the student attempts toward any UK graduate degree are included in the evaluation of qualitative, quantitative, and maximum time frame measures.